truenas/documentation/content/TrueCommand/TCGettingStarted/Install/InstallTCDocker.md

 Then restart the container using the latest TrueCommand image and existing TrueCommand storage volume.

 To remove the existing container, enter `docker rm TrueCmd_contained`.
-Next, run `docker pull ghcr.io/ixsystems/truecommand:v3.0.0`.

-By default, this pulls the latest image of TrueCommand to the Docker host.
 Start a new container that uses the new image, but make sure to use the existing volume used for the original TrueCommand container.
 For example:
 <code>